CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

     ./template.sh empty_interactive
    ```

-4. Build the images configured for your user.
+4. Build the image configured for your user.
    ```bash
    ./template.sh build_user
    ```
-   This will build a user layer on top of each generic image
+   This will build a user layer on top of the generic image
-   and tag them `*-${USR}` instead of `*-root`.
+   and tag it with `*-${USR}` instead of `*-root`.
-   These will be the images that you actually run and deploy to match the permissions on your mounted storage.
+   This will be the image that you actually run and deploy to match the permissions on your mounted storage.

 For the local deployment option with Docker Compose, follow the instructions below,
 otherwise get back to the instructions of deployment option you're following.